jumoni/Word-Anagram/README.md

 open "test.txt" and add your tests

 ## To run in coderpad
-change the class name "Main" to "Solution" in Main.class
+change the class name "Main" to "Solution" in Main.java change test case source following the instructions in Main